2026 TSU Agricultural Power & Technology CASE Training

-Through the BriefCASE, teachers are provided detailed professional development to facilitate instruction.
+Through the APT institute at TSU, teachers are provided detailed professional development to facilitate instruction.
 CASE provides extensive preparation for the teacher to be proficient and confident in their ability to provide proper instruction of skills and concepts.
 Every lesson is aligned to national standards.

 Registration